daijiang/rtrees/README.md

 Some notes:

 -   If `tree` is specified, then `taxon` can be ignored if all genus in the species list are presented in the phylogeny.
 -   If a species does not have a co-family species in the mega-tree, it will be skipped.
 -   If `show_grafted = TRUE`, species that are grafted will have one or two `*` at the end of their names.
     -   If it is grafted at the genus level, one `*`.
     -   If it is grafted at the family level, two `*`s.
-  - The default scenario is `S1`, which will graft species at the genus/family basal node.
+-   The default scenario is `at_basal_node`, which will graft species at the genus/family basal node.
-      - `S2` will randomly select a downstream node to attach the new tip.
+    -   `random_below_basal` will randomly select a downstream node to attach the new tip.
-      - `S3` will graft the new tip above the genus/family basal node if no co-family species found.
+    -   `at_or_above_basal` will graft the new tip above the genus/family basal node if no co-family species found.
-      - If only one species in the mega-tree that is in the same genus/family of the new tip, then the new tip will be grafted at the middle of this species’ branch for all scenarioes.
+    -   If only one species in the mega-tree that is in the same genus/family of the new tip, then the new tip will be grafted at the middle of this species’ branch for all scenarios.
 -   The `tree` can be a user provided tree, if so, set `tree_by_user = TRUE`.
 -   See `?get_tree` for more details.

-This package is still in very early stage.
+## Contribution

 Feel free to test it.
 Contributions and suggestions are welcome.
+You can open an issue or send a pull request.